 Dr. Puddester obtained his B.A., B. Med.
 Sc., and M.D. from Memorial University of Newfoundland.
 He completed a residency in Psychiatry at McMaster University, and a fellowship in child/adolescent psychiatry at University of Ottawa.
 In 2008, he completed a M. Ed. at uOttawa.
 In 2011, he completed the Graduate Program in Executive Coaching at Royal Roads University.
+In 2017, his studies at Royal Roads continued as he completed the Advanced Coaching Practices Program and also started his MA in Leadership (Health).

 Selected Honours & Awards